How Much Does a Power Wheelchair Cost?

 Optional Add-Ons & Modifications

-No matter which kind of power wheelchair you choose, there are a host of modifications, upgrades, and add-ons you can request, each of which could influence the price.
-Please note that some extra features are only available with heavy-duty power wheelchairs.
+No matter which kind of power wheelchair you choose, there are a host of modifications, upgrades, and add-ons you can request.
+Each of these will influence the price.

 Some of the most common modifications and add-ons include: